naturezhm/totp4j/README.md

 License
 ========
-This module is licensed under the Apache License Version 2.0.
+This module is licensed under the 3 clause BSD License.

 For details refer to the LICENSE.txt